keel-hq/keel.sh/docs/README.md

 > We assume that your kubectl can access Kubernetes environment.
 If you have multiple environments, you should use **kubectl config use-context [your cluster]** command.

-Configuration sample files are available in Keel repository on GitHub [here](https://github.com/rusenask/keel/tree/master/hack) and [here](https://github.com/keel-hq/keel/tree/master/deployment).

 ### Deploying with kubectl

-You can find sample deployments in https://github.com/keel-hq/keel repository under `deployments` directory [here](https://github.com/keel-hq/keel/tree/master/deployment).
+You can find sample deployments in https://github.com/keel-hq/keel repository under [deployments directory](https://github.com/keel-hq/keel/tree/master/deployment).
 You can either clone whole repository or just download that file.
 Edit settings (depending on your environment whether you want to use [Google Container Registry](https://cloud.google.com/container-registry/) PUBSUB) or notifications and create it.
 All configuration is done through environment variables.

 You can also use [sunstone.dev](https://about.sunstone.dev) to generate a template with latest semver version or use `latest` tag: